- Last Updated: Thursday, 21 September 2017 11:14

 The installation of an automated dispensing machine (robotic dispenser) has complemented the one stop dispensing scheme and has aided a quicker turn around time for discharge prescriptions.
 The robotic dispenser has also cut down on repetitive box picking in distribution which will allow technician staff to take part in the accredited checking scheme, to support the dispensary and augment their skills.

-The dispensary services include dispensing for Clinical trials and HIV patients as well as dispensing for in-patients and discharge prescriptions.
+The dispensary services include dispensing for Clinical trials as well as dispensing for in-patients and discharge prescriptions.

 All Trust wards have the benefit of a ‘top up’ distribution service.
-Wards in PCT areas have a regular box services.
+Wards in CCG areas have a regular box service.
 Community based clinics and local Walk in Centres are also supplied with medicines.